Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 KAI: All successful attacks within the next 10 seconds deal maximum damage.
 ```
-– Gets one bonus feat at levels 22 and 28.

 Disadvantages:
 – May only wear light armor.
 – May not use shields.
-– Does not get bonus feats like trueclass fighters do.
+– Gets one bonus feat at levels 26 and 29.
 – Does not get Hardiness and Resist Magic abilities.
 – May only put one star in any weapon category she can use.
 – Alignment restricted to any non-chaotic.